Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications: Data and Methods

-In Scopus, scientific field classifications are assigned at the journal level, and journals may be cross-listed in multiple fields.
-As a result, a single publication can belong to more than one field.
-Because linguistic baselines differ across fields, we identify GenAI markers and thresholds within field-year strata.
-A publication is classified as GenAI-assisted if it is flagged in any of its assigned fields (i.e., an ‘any-field’ rule).
-This choice reduces missing true cases and ensures a single, consistent label per publication.
-We verify the robustness of our classification approach by applying different frequency change thresholds to our (300\%) baseline.
-More and less restrictive thresholds change the final term composition used to identify GenAI-assisted papers, but they do not affect our baseline findings by much.
-The Supplementary Materials provides more discussion around and analysis of our threshold classification approach.
+Scopus assigns scientific fields at the journal level and journals can be cross-listed in multiple fields.
+As a result, a single publication can belong to more than one scientific field.
+Because linguistic baselines differ across fields, however, we identify GenAI markers and thresholds within field-year strata and use the following "any-field" rule: A publication is classified as GenAI-assisted if it is flagged---i.e., at least one of the filtered keywords in stemmed form appears in its title or abstract---in any of its assigned fields.
+All remaining publications are treated as non-GenAI-assisted.
+This approach reduces false negatives and ensures a single, consistent label per publication.
+We nevertheless examine the empirical robustness of this classification approach by applying different frequency thresholds.
+More and less restrictive thresholds alter the final term composition used to identify GenAI-assisted publications, but do not affect our baseline findings by much.
+Section~\ref{sec:rob} provides discussion around and analysis of this threshold classification approach.

-Our classification approach examines titles and abstracts.
-Titles and abstracts are especially well-suited for detecting stylistic shifts \citep{PlavenSigray2017} and carry significant editorial weight \citep{Ketcham2010}, making them meaningful proxies for GenAI uptake in scientific writing.
-But we readily acknowledge that GenAI tools are likely used in other parts of a manuscript.
-As such, our estimates thus represent a lower bound of true GenAI adoption.